 In 2005, I was diagnosed with Hashimoto’s Thyroiditis, another autoimmune disease in addition to the alopecia.
 My body has developed antibodies that attack the thyroid because, again, it thinks it’s a foreign invader.
 I have been on varying doses of thyroid medications including Armour, which is made of ground up pig thyroids, as well as Cytomel, a synthetic T3, and Synthroid, a synthetic T4.
 The biggest problem I have with this condition is that it makes it really, really hard for me to lose weight, and adds to my fatigue.

 Most recently and completely debilitating is something I developed in the fall of 2009.
 I had a constant rocking sensation, and also ended up in the ER with an excruciatingly painful and stiff neck with no explanation.
 In July 2010 I suddenly came down with crushing fatigue and vertigo, and my vision became blurred.
 After a week my head started nodding uncontrollably, my feet turned inward when I walked, my blood pressure skyrocketed, my cortisol levels showed as being 10 times the norm, and my forehead and left eye became paralyzed.
 I have been tested for everything under the sun, or so it feels.
-We ruled out MS, RA, Lupus, secondary tremors, Creutzfeldt-Jakob disease, Chiari malformation, or scleroderma.
-It took me visiting about 36 doctors to try to find about 4 that would help me, with even the world-famous Mayo clinic in both Rochester, MN and Phoenix turning me down because they didn’t understand my symptoms.
+We ruled out MS, RA, Lupus, secondary tremors, Creutzfeldt-Jakob disease, Chiari malformation, myasthenia gravis, or scleroderma.
+The world-famous Mayo Clinic in both Rochester, MN and Phoenix permanently banned me because they didn’t understand my symptoms.
 Quoting from their letter to me: “[W]e are unlikely to make a definitive diagnosis or come up with a definitive treatment for [the patient’s] unusual symptom complex.”

 I was laid off from a job in February of 2015 that allowed me to remain employed much longer than I could have ever hoped for because I was able to work from bed and prop the work laptop on my stomach to get my work done.
 My family convinced me to move back to Minnesota so they can help care for me.
 I had to sell my house, say goodbye to good friends, kiss warmth and sunshine goodbye, and become established with a new team of doctors in the Minneapolis/St. Paul area.
-Since I’m entering a dating pool back in my home state much older than I was the first time around, I’m betting that I’m going to have more good stories to relay.
+To date, I have seen 63 doctors and nearly all of them have told me to go away and not to come back – and that is in 8 different disciplines.
+I have actually received worse care in Minnesota than in Arizona.

-After seeing about 14 doctors in the Minneapolis/St. Paul area, I made an appointment with a naturopath to try to deal with my fibromyalgia issues that seemed to be amplified because of the time I have had to spend in bed.
+I made an appointment with a naturopath to try to deal with my fibromyalgia issues that seemed to be amplified because of the time I have had to spend in bed.
 She encouraged me to get a Lyme test; I thought that it was another waste of time and money, because I had previously been living in the southwest, not an area known to have a lot of Lyme cases (only 53 reported to the CDC from Arizona, to be exact).
-It just figures that my tests came back positive.
+My tests came back positive.

 The traditional western doctors who have continued to see me at this point – admittedly only 3 who have not told me to go away and don’t come back – don’t think I have Lyme, but aren’t sure what I have, and so I still get the diagnosis of “rare disease.”

-Also starting in June of 2016, I was lucky enough to get an appointment with Dr. Afrin at the University of Minnesota, which led to a diagnosis of mast cell activation syndrome.
+One positive step in Minnesota was that I was lucky enough to get an appointment with Dr. Afrin at the University of Minnesota, which led to a diagnosis of mast cell activation syndrome.
 The disease has only been named for about the last nine years, but I have had symptoms since birth.
-Most of us with this disease struggle with systemic hives, anaphylaxis and GI problems; right now the list of foods that don’t give me hives are white/brown rice, chicken, beef, broccoli, asparagus, coconut, blueberries, carrots and salt.
-Everything not included on this list (and that goes for spices as well) can cause a histamine reaction in me, which could mean that I get hives all over, or my GI tract hates me immediately.
+Most of us with this disease struggle with systemic hives, anaphylaxis and GI problems; right now the list of foods that don’t give me hives are white/brown rice, chicken, beef, broccoli, asparagus, coconut, carrots and salt.
+Everything not included on this list (and that goes for spices as well) can cause a histamine reaction in me, which could mean that I get hives all over, or my GI tract hates me immediately, or I actually lose the entire lining of my mouth and I develop these painful sores.
 I’m also allergic to parabens so I have to be careful that the lotions and shower gels I use don’t contain those, and sometimes they are hidden in prescription and OTC medications.
-(I’m not going to go into the list of all the medications that I’m allergic to.)
+(I’m not going to go into the list of all the medications that I’m allergic to, but I carry an alphabetized list.)
 Unfortunately, Dr. Afrin abruptly left Minnesota in July of 2017, so I’m no longer under his direct care.
 This is incredibly difficult for me because I’ve had such a hard time finding ANY doctors who will take me on as a patient – he (calmly) told me that he would never turn me away, and that he believed me.
-Now I’m scrambling to find someone to treat me, and it could take years again.
+Now I’m scrambling to find someone to treat me.

 I think I may have found the source of my difficulties with my CSF not draining properly, and I was only able to put everything together because of what my neurosurgeon in Phoenix encountered with the dura surrounding my brain and reported back to me, as well as based upon a conversation I had with a researcher about the lymph drainage system that was definitively documented in July of 2015, and lastly what Dr. Afrin and I discussed about my enormously high histamine levels and the proliferation of scar tissue.
 Here is a better explanation.
 It took me seven years and I figured it out, not the doctors!